armalite/pointless/README.md

 # pointless
 Pointless is the AI buddy that reads your Jira tickets and codebase, then pretends it knows how long it'll take - just like your team, but faster.

 ## Status
  - WORK IN PROGRESS.
  - This repo currently contains the project scaffold (CLI + FastAPI) and a deterministic placeholder estimator for smoke tests.
  - The real product is the LLM-based estimator with progressive retrieval from Jira + GitHub.

+## Why (Story) Pointless?
+Estimating every task manually is calorie-counting peanuts.
+Pointless just does it for you: **plan → effort → confidence**.
+If someone needs story points, we’ll garnish the plate.

 ## Features